 Tips for Creating Your Attribution Model

-The rules you use to create your attribution model enable you to which touch points had the greatest impact on conversion rates along the customers path from contact to consumption.
+The rules you use to create your attribution model enable you to which touch points had the greatest impact on conversion rates along the customer’s path from contact to consumption.

 Rarely is a sale a result of a single touch.
-Too often these models are built based on the first or last touch.
-The challenge today is to create a multi-channel attribution model- which is relatively complicated.
+Too often, these models are built based on the first or last touch.
+The challenge today is to create a multi-channel attribution model, which is relatively complicated.
 Regardless how complex of a model you want to create, you will need data and a deep understanding of your customers.

 Watch this video created for Software Advice to learn some of the basics for creating an attribution model.
 Avoid rushing your attribution modeling process.
 Keep in mind that your attribution model should be aligned with your customer journey map/model.

-We live in a dynamic environment, therefore, you will want to refresh your models quarterly and rebuild them at least annually.
+We live in a dynamic environment; therefore, you will want to refresh your models quarterly and rebuild them at least annually.

 Build Your Model Muscle

 Whether you’re trying to optimize your marketing mix, determine attribution, or leverage predictive analytics, smart marketers use data and models to tell a story that will illuminate trends and issues, forecast potential outcomes, and identify opportunities for improvement or course adjustments.
-This takes building data, analytics and model building muscle.
+This takes building data, analytics, and model-building muscle.
 Building muscle isn’t as easy as it may seem.
 It takes patience and hard work to see the results.

 Contact us for help in building marketing mix, attribution, opportunity scoring, and predictive models.